jkbredsquiggles/whitelabeldocumentation/Cognito.md

     - Prevent User Existence Errors - Enabled
     - save

-Modify App Client Settings - we might not use this unless we redirect users to the AWS login page instead of embedding it in your web page - to discuss with LightSpeed
+## Modify App Client Settings

+We might not use this unless we redirect users to the AWS login page instead of embedding it in your web page - to discuss with LightSpeed
 - pick call-back URL - where the login page sends you after successful login
 - pick log out URL - the URL that the login service will provide when you logout?
 - Allowed OAuthFlows - don’t know what this is, just followed the start-up guide instructions